FrancescoGalazzo/FrancescoGalazzo/README.md

 ## About Me
-I'm Francesco, a computer engineer based in Dallas, TX.
+I'm Francesco, a computer engineer.
 Passionate about Cyber Security and Programming, I enjoy building secure web applications and exploring new technologies.

+<p align="left">-🌍  I'm based in Dallas, Texas<br>-👯  I'm open to collaborating on all interesting project<br>-⚡  "Code is like humor.
+When you have to explain it, it's bad." – Cory House</p>

 <!--
 ## 🔧 Skills & Technologies